|No GRE Required||100% Online||No Thesis Required|

-Master of Science in Foods and Nutrition—Community Nutrition
+Master of Science (M.S.) in Foods and Nutrition, Community Nutrition

-  Offered through the College of Family and Consumer Sciences, the University of Georgia’s online M.S. in Foods and Nutrition, Community Nutrition is designed for working professionals and those who wish to broaden their knowledge in the field.
-This M.S. program requires a minimum of 30 semester hours of coursework including a final capstone course.
+Offered through the College of Family and Consumer Sciences, the University of Georgia’s online Master of Science (M.S.) in Foods and Nutrition, Community Nutrition is designed for working professionals and those who wish to broaden their knowledge in the field.
+This Online Master of Science in Nutrition program requires a minimum of 30 semester hours of coursework including a final capstone course and can be completed in one year.
+The Online Master of Science in Nutrition program provides opportunities for hands-on real-world experience in providing nutrition interventions and education.
 After completing the coursework, it is possible for students who are working in the field of school nutrition to become eligible for certification as Georgia School Nutrition Directors.
-Graduates from this program assume a variety of roles including those of Extension and Outreach professionals, school nutrition directors or coordinators, and other nutrition related positions in the public and private sector.
+Graduates from this program assume a variety of roles including those of Extension and Outreach professionals, school nutrition directors or coordinators, and other nutrition-related positions in the public and private sector.

 Tuition & Fees

 Online students pay the following fees: Connect UGA, Green, and Technology.
 Potential additional costs include textbooks, exam proctoring fees, and technology upgrades.